cloudposse/terraform-aws-components/.github/PULL_REQUEST_TEMPLATE.md

 # 🚫 Pull Requests Are No Longer Accepted for This Repository

-> ![WARNING]
+> [!WARNING]
 > ## This Repository Has Been Migrated!
 > All components previously housed in this repository have been migrated to individual repositories under the [Cloud Posse Terraform Components GitHub organization](https://github.com/cloudposse-terraform-components).

-This repository is now in read-only mode and will eventually be archived.
+This repository is in read-only mode.

 ***Please do not open pull requests here.***